sand500/SlackLateX/README.md

 npm install websocket
 ```

-Put your token in the secret.txt file
+Create a secret.txt file and put your token in it

 Start bot by running `node bot.js` or `nodejs bot.js`